 Your dissertation should be coherent.
 A bundle of re-formatted papers or, even worse, a stack of published reprints, is not acceptable for the dissertation.
 Your chapters should be thematically related.
 Most dissertations of NGP students include general introductory and summary chapters.
 The Dissertation Committee may make this recommendation to the student.
 The introductory chapter may be in a different format.
-This may be a literature review, a presentation of background work done by others, etc. In some instances, the questions that you answered in Part A of your qualifying exam helps to start the process of writing this section.
+This may be a literature review, a summary of background work done by others, etc. In some instances, the questions that you answered in the Competency Examination can help to start the process of writing this section.
 A concluding chapter summarizes and discusses the significance of your work.
 Students often include a discussion of their ideas regarding future directions research.